Boys Ranches in Louisiana…A Therapeutic Boys Ranch Like Treasure Coast Boys Academy Can Help Turn Around Your Troubled Boy

 Even as you look for boys ranches in Louisiana, would you take a minute to consider a therapeutic ranch-based program in Florida that offers incredible results?
 After all, not all boys ranches are alike nor do they offer professional therapy.

-Treasure Coast Boys Academy enrolls 50 teenage boys at our residential boarding school and ranch on a Florida ranch.
+Treasure Coast Boys Academy enrolls 50 teenage boys at our residential boarding school and boys ranch in Florida.
 With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and special events on campus to keep them engaged in what is their home away from home.

 Treasure Coast Boys Academy shows boys a more positive way to live through example, lessons, counsel, mentoring and team exercises.
 Also, by eliminating distractions and getting away from troublesome situations, it helps to begin the process of break harmful patterns of behavior.